elastic/azure-marketplace-examples/azure_monitor_logstash/README.md

 # Deploy a cluster configured with Logstash Azure Monitor module

+This script creates an Elasticsearch cluster along with an instance of Kibana and Logstash, to ingest activity logs from Azure Monitor.

+3 resource groups are created

+- The Elastic Stack and resources
+- A storage account for persisting Logstash read data
+- An Event hub namespace

 Run the PowerShell script in this directory.
 Once the script has finished and deployed all necessary resources, a one-time set of operations need to be performed to setup the Azure Monitor module: